botingw/langgraph-dev-navigator/memory/tasks/epic_user_experience/project_management_guide.md

 3. The developer works directly from the spec file, using the embedded task checklist to guide their implementation.
 4. If a requirement changes, the developer updates both the Acceptance Criteria and the task list *within that same spec file*, ensuring they never go out of sync.
 5. Once all tasks are complete and the acceptance criteria are met, the developer updates the Story's status on the Epic Dashboard to "Done."

+### Handling Uncertainty: Spikes and Adaptation

+Not all work is predictable.
+Sometimes, a story is required simply to investigate a technical question or de-risk an approach.
+These are called "Spike Stories."

+*   **Spike Story:** A time-boxed investigation whose primary deliverable is knowledge, not a feature.
+The outcome of a spike (e.g., "Yes, we can use Docker for this") often changes the plan for other stories.

+*   **The Adaptation Step:** When a Spike Story is completed, it has one final, mandatory task: **"Update the Epic's `README.md` and `tasks_plan.md` to reflect the findings."** This ensures that the project's high-level plan is immediately brought back into alignment with the new reality, preventing context drift.

+*   **Status for Blocked Work:** If a story cannot proceed until a spike is complete, it should be marked with the status **"Blocked/Pending Investigation"** in the `tasks_plan.md`.

 ### Handling Common Scenarios